Bankruptcy possible for California utility after wildfires

 The San Francisco Chronicle reports Sunday that under a new state law, PG&E must tell its employees at least 15 days before a change of control in the company — including a bankruptcy filing.

 That notice may come as soon as Monday.
-The news was first reported by Bloomberg.
+Bloomberg reports that PG&E’s CEO Geisha Williams will be leaving.

 PG&E is in discussions with lenders about a financing package worth up to $5 billion.
 It would allow the company to continue operating during Chapter 11 bankruptcy proceedings.